Do you want to start a new business or form a corporation or LLC?

 1) LUMP SUM PAYMENT

-If you have been saving up for your bankruptcy and can pay in full at the time of your first meeting you can receive a $50 discount.
+If you have been saving up for your bankruptcy and can pay in full at the time of your first meeting we can file right away and stop any garnishment you may be under.

 2) PAYMENT PLAN